dcos/dcos-docs/1.8/usage/tutorials/index.md

 # DC/OS examples repository

-The tutorials that are located in [dcos/examples](https://github.com/dcos/examples/) GitHub repo.
-These tutorials contain examples of how to install and use DC/OS services.
+These tutorials, located in the [dcos/examples](https://github.com/dcos/examples/) GitHub repo, contain examples of how to install and use DC/OS services.

 <table class="table" border="0">
   <tr>